-On Tuesday, October 2, following World Vision’s Day of Prayer, World Vision US partnered with Food for the Hungry, Catholic Relief Services, and Christian Connections for International Health to help bring together a bipartisan group of members of Congress, government officials, and pastors to pray for mothers and children around the globe.
+On Tuesday, October 2, following World Vision’s Day of Prayer, World Vision US partnered with Food for the Hungry, Catholic Relief Services, and Christian Connections for International Health to bring together a bipartisan group of members of Congress, government officials, and pastors, to pray for mothers and children around the globe.
 The event was opened by honorary co-hosts Senator John Boozman and Congresswoman Betty McCollum, sharing the honor with Senator Chris Smith who was unable to attend.
 The Congressional child survival prayer breakfast demonstrated a cross-cutting willingness to unite in prayer and take action for the most vulnerable at a time when D.C. is largely seen as divided.

 I learned that Congress feels the tables are switched.

-Senator John Boozman from Arkansas began opening remarks.
+Senator John Boozman from Arkansas gave opening remarks.
 My eyes widened and I was taken aback by what I heard.
 “We really are fighting this battle and trying to get the resources that we need to help those who desperately need help.
 The problem is there’s no constituency for it.”

 Each day I remind advocates who are passionate about fighting poverty that their voice is important.
 The usual narrative is that members of Congress need to be convinced that supporting foreign assistance is the right path to take.
 Now, I sat and listened to a member of Congress say that it is people in his district that need the convincing.